 Parade

-The surreal objects pictured within Parade make a strange contrast to the people that brought them to life: the Dutch, known for their sober-mindedness, as reflected in the neat and well-organized environment that characterizes their country.
+The surreal objects pictured within Parade make a strange contrast to the people that brought them to life: the Dutch, known for their sober-mindedness, as reflected in the neat and well-organised environment that characterises their country.
 With this typical Dutch environment acting as a backdrop, the decorated vehicles or ‘floats’, come

 across as a silent protest against conformity.
 They are, however, a product of the same sober-mindedness and careful planning skills that shaped the very landscape with which they seem to contradict.